VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/README.md

 See `data/README.md` for dataset links and accession numbers.

 3-Run the analyses
-Imaging: run the R scripts in `scripts/python/` and in `scripts/R/`
+Imaging: run the R scripts in `heatmap/` and in `density/`
-Transcriptomics: open and run the R Markdown notebook BRBseq_analysis.Rmd
+Transcriptomics: open and run the R Markdown notebook in `BRB-seq_transcriptomic_analysis/`

 ## If you use this code, please cite: